lati111/laravel_datatables/readme.md

 Elements that also have the 'hidden-when-readonly' class will also be hidden from the user as long as this mode is enabled.
 When disabling this mode all the elements set to readonly will be returned to that normal state.
 Note that if they were readonly before this mode was toggled on, they will still be readonly after it has been disabled.

+#### Using activity toggles
+Sometimes you may want to toggle the activity of an item individually, disabling it if it is no longer active.
+You can do so by assigning an activity boolean in your data through the `data-activity-key`.
+When an item is loaded where the given boolean in false in the data, the it is marked as readonly on an individual basis, instead of as a whole.
+This state can also be easily toggled by assigning the activity key as a name to a checkbox, upon which it will toggle when clicked.
+Toggling the activity state in this way triggers the `onItemEnableEvent` and `onItemDisableEvent` event callbacks, if any are given.
+These callbacks return the dataprovider instance and the specific item that was toggled.

 #### Using filtering
 The dataproviders also contain a dynamic filtering system, and support for that has been built into the receivers as well.
 You may add your own filters by implementing them through `getFilters()`.
 By default the option for filter checkboxes is also built in.
 If a checkbox has the `{dataproviderID}-filter-checkbox` class, where dataproviderID is the ID of the dataprovider, it will be automatically added as a filter.
 The `name` attribute must match the name of the filter you want to use.
 To declare what should be filtered on, you can add the following attributes: